khkhiu/khkhiu.github.io/_posts/2021-09-07-personal-python-basics_3-Matplotlib.md

 |![Map colour code op](/assets/images/LP-python-basics3-Data/GeoData_map_color_OP.png)|
 |<em>code output</em>|

-This conclude the long delayed post on data visualisation with python.
+This concludes the (long delayed) post on basic data visualisation with python.
 Stay tuned for more post in other subjects and technologies.

 The original source code can be found here: <a href="https://ehmatthes.github.io/pcc_2e/regular_index/">Python Crash Course, Second Edition</a>